The climate emergency requires urgent action. It will affect us all and developing countries even more.

 Once we knew which benchmark to compare ourselves against the second question we had was: How to assess GHG emissions from the full portfolio?
 Here the second paper outlines an accounting approach to measure absolute emissions (i.e. both generated and sequestered).

-We have shared our research and thinking with the outside world more broadly.
-We hope not only to collect some new insights but also to inspire other investors and financial institutions to adopt an emission reduction pathway in line with the science of the Paris Agreement.
+As we share our research and thinking with the outside world more broadly, we hope not only to collect some new insights but also to inspire other investors and financial institutions to adopt an emission reduction pathway in line with the science of the Paris Agreement.

 Both papers (1 Deriving a 1.5-degrees pathway for a financial institution | 2 Absolute GHG accounting approach for financed emissions ) are the start of FMO’s Paris journey through which we intend to advance our ability to measure absolute emissions and climate impact.
 Throughout our journey we actively engage with peers and important stakeholders.
 We are also a strong advocate of harmonizing accounting approaches.
 We will take a collaborative approach to further build and refine our GHG accounting methodology while we gain practical experience through our implementation efforts.